Susan Kenny: Career

 Kenny was associate to Sir Ninian Stephen, then a High Court judge in 1979 and 1980.
 From 1981 she practised as a barrister, working in constitutional, public, commercial and tax law.
 Kenny appeared in notable cases including the Tasmanian Dams case, War Crimes case, and in the International Court of Justice in East Timor (Portugal v Australia), and Nauru v Australia.
 Kenny was a President of the Administrative Review Council from 9 February 1993 to 30 September 1995.
 She was appointed a Queen's Counsel in 1996.

 Supreme Court of Victoria

 Kenny was appointed a Judge of the Court of Appeal of the Supreme Court of Victoria sitting between 25 July 1997 and 15 October 1998, the first woman to be appointed to this court.
+After her retirement from the Federal Court in November 2023, she rejoined the Court of Appeal as a reserve judge from July 2024.